 But maybe your product is better suited to other businesses as opposed to individual customers.
 For example, the target customer for an agency that specializes in SEO might be other small businesses.
-For business-to-business (B2B) sales, you’ll need to have both an online presence and a sales team that reaches out to businesses directly.
+For business-to-business (B2B) marketing and sales, you’ll need to have both an online presence and a sales team that reaches out to businesses directly.

 - Online storefronts

 - Brick-and-mortar stores